 With regard to domestic agreements under Florida law, domestic partnership is an option in addition to marriage in which partners can enact legal commitments.
 A domestic partnership is a valuable document for both same-sex couples and heterosexual couples who seek legal partnership but do not wish to be married.
 These agreements afford couples numerous, but not all, benefits commonly associated with marriage.
 Because such agreements encompass a wide range of issues within family law, couples who seek to file for, amend, or terminate a registered domestic partnership require the assistance of experienced family law attorneys.
-Contact the Law Office of Silverman, Mack & Associates for a free consultation and case evaluation.
+Contact Silverman and Mack, LLC for a free consultation and case evaluation.

 What Is A Domestic Partnership?

 Same-sex marriage has been recognized by the State of Florida since January 6, 2015, but domestic partnerships provide both same-sex and hetersexual couples with another option for legal partnership apart from marital union.
 According to the City of Gainesville, "a domestic partnership is a legal or personal relationship between two individuals who live together and share a common domestic life but are neither joined by marriage nor a civil union."
 A domestic partnership agreement is comparable to a postnuptial or prenuptial agreement in a marriage, and — in the event that the couple separates — it can settle matters such as child custody; child support; the division of assets and liabilities; and whether support will be paid to either party, among other issues of importance to the couple in question.

 Marriage typically affords couples a greater number of benefits and protections than those available through domestic partnership and civil union, including access to spousal IRAs, tax exemptions, financial protection during divorce, home sale exclusions, spousal health insurance coverage, and inheritance of assets and property upon the death of a spouse, among other items.
 Marriages are legally recognized throughout the United States, but domestic unions are recognized only in specific states.